asyncapi/studio/doc/adr/0002-use-changesets-for-publishing-and-versioning.md

 - **Separation of the publishing process**: Changesets allow us to decouple the process of releasing packages from the act of publishing them to platforms like docker.io and other locations.

+- **Auto versioning**: Changesets versioning by itself so we can drop the workflow that is responsible for versoning packages after release.

 ## Consequences

 As a result of this change, the following consequences should be considered: